-What is a gap year, exactly?
-We know “gap year” can be a loaded term that calls to mind many different definitions and questions.
-Taking a gap year—whether it’s between high school and college, during your undergraduate years, or after college—is a growing trend.
-So, we’re here to bust the myths, sorting fact from fiction so that you can make an informed decision on whether or not a gap year is the right choice for you.
+Taking a gap year—whether it’s between high school and college, during your undergraduate years or after college—is a growing trend.
+So, we’re here to bust the myths and sort fact from fiction so that you can make an informed decision on whether a gap year is the right choice for you.

-Although it seems like talking a gap year will set you behind your journey, a gap year spent serving with AmeriCorps or other organizations actually allows applicants the opportunity to gain skills that hiring managers and school admissions representatives value in their students.
+Although it might seem like taking a gap year could set you behind your peers, time spent serving with an AmeriCorps organization like City Year actually offers young adults the opportunity to gain skills and experiences that hiring managers and school admissions representatives value in their students.

 In fact, many colleges encourage their students to take a gap year.
-Tufts University’s 1 + 4 Bridge Year Service Learning program, for example, allows Fellows the opportunity to spend a year away from desks and school books, gaining invaluable experience through community service.
-Not only does this allow students the opportunity to gain real-world experience, they have the opportunity to explore their personal and professional passions--which will set the student up for success and allow them to focus their undergraduate work when they return to Tufts.
+Not only does this allow students the opportunity to gain real-world experience, they also have the opportunity to explore their personal and professional passions—setting them up for success.

-Gap years spent doing national service aren’t for slackers.
-AmeriCorps connects over 70,000 Americans with intensive opportunities throughout the country, including over 2,000 programs that focus on education, the environment, public health and safety and homeland security.
+Gap years spent doing national service aren’t for slackers or for people who are avoiding “real-world” responsibilities.
+AmeriCorps connects over 75,000 Americans with intensive opportunities throughout the country, including over 2,000 programs that focus on education, the environment, public health and safety and homeland security.

-It’s a parent’s job to worry about their children, so they will naturally have a lot of questions about gap years.
+It’s a family’s job to worry about their children, so they will naturally have a lot of questions about gap years.
 Make sure to hear them out, but also do your research!
-Here are a few resources that can help you discuss this gap year opportunity with your parents!
-To help answers all those questions your parents are throwing at you, here are some FAQs.
+Here are a few resources that can help you discuss this opportunity with them and answer all their questions: FAQs.

-After that, if your parents still aren’t sure?
+After that, if your parents and family still aren’t sure?
 Why not show them what other parents think about City Year.
-Nothing convinces a parent more than when another parent tells them exactly what you have been saying the whole time.